conan-io/docs/versioning/introduction.rst

 with many dependencies, in which those dependencies are frequently modified, and it is desired to move the whole project forward to those updated dependencies.

+To mitigate that issue, especially while developing the packages, you can use fixed versions with `package revisions` (see below) to resolve automatically the latest revision for a given fixed version.

 Version ranges
 ++++++++++++++